 Ready to plan the bucket list adventure of your dreams?
 This blog not only shares encouraging, uplifting stories of one woman who made a decision to change her life and dedicate herself to making the most of her travels, but it has one of the easiest map functions of any blog on this list.
 Simply choose your destination, sift through the ample information available to you and then enjoy budget-friendly tips that will allow you to take the trip (or trips) of your dreams without going overboard on the budget.
 On top of the great content that will leave you inspired and dreaming about your next trip, you will definitely want to check out the detailed travel blogs themselves as the budget travel tips are always peppered throughout in a way that feels natural.
 Enjoy travel guides and insightful content from all around the world while taking advantage of the fact that this blog is designed for adult travellers who want to stick to a budget without having to stay in youth hostels and forego all of the pleasures that make crossing items of your bucket list so deliciously pleasing and memorable.

 Perhaps one of the most well-written blogs on this list, Hayley on Holiday is a professional writer who has dedicated herself to exploring and enjoying the nomadic lifestyle for many years.
 Begin your leisurely read here on the resources page, where you will find great budget travel information that cannot be found on other blogs.
 Becaues Hayley is Australian, she really caters adds a unique angle to her content, and especially to the budgeting resources.
-Enjoy tips and travel hacks such as when to purchase plane tickets from various airlines in order to snag the best price and great alternative options and reviews to booking expensive hotels.
+Enjoy tips and travel hacks such as when to purchase plane tickets and travel to the port from various airlines in order to snag the best price and great alternative options and reviews to booking expensive hotels.
 What makes her budget travel tips so great is that she has actually lived the experiences she is writing about and can therefore provide her readers with much more personal, accurate and tried and tested information.
 It is clear that she has gone to great lengths to cultivate a great budget-friendly travel blog, and the resources she gives are a testament to that.
 Her actual blogs themsevles are equally as helpful and equally as well-crafted.

 It is quite hard to find a travel blog, especially a budget-friendly one, that includes information regarding budget travel to Antarctica.
 However, Who Needs Maps has got you covered.
 If you're looking for financial travel hacks an want to explore destinations spanning all the way from the Arctic to Asia and even the Australian Outback, then look no further.
 The couple behind the blog has travelled to all seven continents in order to bring you great travel reviews, trip suggestions, hotel recommendations and so much more.
 They're great at curating lists of their top travel spots, even including some remote spots that are a bit more unknown on the traditional travel circuit.
 As a perk, they've even designed their own ¨best coffee in the world¨ list that will serve to keep you caffeinated while travelling around (don't worry, the cafes they include are pretty budget-friendly too).